soph-g/mini_projects/oop_kata/fortune_teller.md

 ```
 As an indecisive user,
 So that I don't have to think of a question,
-I can pick from a list of possible questions about my future
+I can pick from a list of possible questions about my future and get a prediction
 ```

 ```
 As an indecisive user,
 So that I can avoid all decisions,
-I can have a random question picked for me
+I can have a random question picked for me and see the question and prediction
 ```

 ### Example interaction